Classification of Horikawa surfaces with T-singularities: Introduction

 \subsubsection{Acknowledgments}

 We thank Fabrizio Catanese, Igor Dolgachev, Jonny Evans, DongSeon Hwang, Pedro Montero, Matthias Sch\"utt, and Roberto Villaflor for valuable discussions.
-Special thanks to Juan Pablo Z\'u\~niga for discovering and proving Theorem \ref{JPZ}.
+Special thanks to Juan Pablo Z\'u\~niga for discovering and proving Theorem \ref{JPZ}, and to Makoto Enokizono for pointing out an error in Proposition 5.6 in Section \ref{s4} of the first version.
 This paper was partially written while the third-named author was at the Freiburg Institute for Advanced Studies under a Marie S. Curie FCFP fellowship (2023-2024).
 The first-named author was funded by ANID scholarship 22221734, and the third-named author was also supported by FONDECYT regular grant 1230065.